-Help to Buy (Scotland) Affordable New Build - Information for buyers - October 2017
+Help to Buy Scotland Information Leaflet for Buyers October 2018

 What is the Scottish Equity Loan scheme?

-- Buyers need a minimum deposit of 5%.
+- You must have a deposit of at least 5%.

-- Your mortgage from one of the participating lenders must be a repayment mortgage, of at least 25%, and cannot be an interest-only first mortgage
+- The mortgage must be a repayment mortgage of at least 25%.
+This cannot be an interest-only first mortgage.

 How does it work?